csburreson/stf/README.md

 ### running a test

 First, one must add the stf library directory to python path.

 STF_HOME is used to denote the location of this repository on your system

-Then also add the stf module's `tools/python` directory `export PYTHONPATH=$PYTHONPATH:<STF_HOME_PATH>:<STF_HOME_PATH>/stf/tools/python`
+You must also add the stf module's `tools/python` directory:

+`export PYTHONPATH=$PYTHONPATH:<STF_HOME_PATH>:<STF_HOME_PATH>/stf/tools/python`

 Then, one can simply run `python <test_file.py>` where test_file is the name of the test you have written.